 Today, most marketers have this wrong mindset seeing social media as a marketplace where you sell anything.

 Yes, it’s true social networks allow you to advertise your business to reach potential customers, but it doesn’t mean it’s a place meant for selling.

-In a nutshell, social media platforms is a networking site for interaction between users, a place to hang out for entertainment or gain more insights and knowledge about what’s going on in the world.
+In a nutshell, a social media platform is a networking site for interaction between users, a place to hang out for entertainment or gain more insights and knowledge about what’s going on in the world.

 I remember back in the days when platforms like Facebook were still new,

-Probably lady’s gets the most engagement right even when they posted something unreasonable.
+Probably ladies get the most engagement even when they post something unreasonable.
 (Funny fact)

 But compare then and today, you can’t scroll more than two posts without seeing an ad, especially on Facebook.

-Everybody wants to sell their products and services, including bad once and so-called high promising BS products with a high price tag…
+Everybody wants to sell their products and services, including bad ones and so-called high promising BS products with a high price tag…

-I call this extortion from the poor (people who are not yet equipped about lousy marketers).
+I call this extortion from the poor (people who are not yet well equipped with lousy marketers).